rebornrulz/rulz-ai/SECURITY.md

-# Ethical Guideline in the year of 2023.
+# Rulz-AI Security Policies and Ethical Guidelines.

 ### Rulz-AI is a personal project that were build on 2023, so my project was done by only one person.
 That is Reborn Rulz.